 Alcohol, smoking, and excessive sun exposure should be avoided for at least three months post-surgery.

 It’s also essential to understand what recovery will look like, and how long it will take.
 This helps ensure you’ve set realistic expectations.

-During your follow-up visit with your surgeon, he or she will decide if it is the right time to remove your the mesh strip bandage.
-You will already notice a significant change in contour
+During the follow-up visit with your surgeon, he or she will decide if it is the right time to remove your mesh strip bandage.
+At this time, you should already notice a significant change in your stomach's contour.

 After the checkup, you’ll need to continue wearing your support garment, based on your surgeon’s instructions.